GetTogetherComm/GetTogether/README.md

 You can then connect to the container by going to localhost:8000

 ## Test Federation
-You can import sample event data into your "Searchable" table with this command:
+You can import live event data into your "Searchable" table with this command:

-`./env/bin/python manage.py import http://people.ubuntu.com/~mhall119/searchable_test.json`
+`./env/bin/python manage.py import https://gettogether.community/searchables/`

 ## Getting Involved